 Contracts are legally binding agreements between two parties.
 Once a contract is signed, it assigns specific duties and obligations on both parties.
+For example in Service Agreement contracts and Independent Contractor Agreements.
 Most contracts end after both parties have fulfilled all the obligations or the validity period of the contract has expired.
 However, in some cases, there arises a need to terminate a contract.
 This can be done by mutual agreement or by operation of the termination clauses contained within the contract.
 There are numerous other circumstances where a contract may be terminated.
 In this guide, we shall look at all these.
 We shall also look at how to legally terminate a contract and the pitfalls to avoid.

 Important Parts of Termination of Contract

 There are certain conditions that are important to take note of before terminating a contract to avoid or reduce damages that will follow.
 Remember, a contract being a legally binding agreement is enforceable in a court of law.
 You are bound to fulfill all contractual duties you agreed on.
 Let’s look at the various ways a contract may be terminated.

 This is when one party fails to abide by the terms of the contract within a specified period.
 For instance, if a party were to fail to adhere to delivery dates, a contract may be terminated by default.
 Some contracts explicitly state this in the termination clauses.
 Others give the parties some time to address the issue with the failure to deliver pursuant to the agreement.
 This cause termination is common in cases of agreements to purchase property.
 Note that defaulting on a contract is distinct from breach of contract though both result in termination.
 To understand defaulting better, check out this 3-minute video by Ask Anslie.

 Termination by mutual consent